msraig/InexactSA/README.md

    - gcc (tested with version 5.4.0).
 The following packages are required:
      * glm
      * OpenCV
-   - nvidia-docker (only if you want directly using our released docker image)

 ### Docker Image
 For convenience test purpose, we provide a docker image with configured environment and data.